SYNOPSIS:

 Monte-Carlo Comedy Film Festival: Jury Prize – Best Director (2024) – Matthew Rankin

-Calgary International Film Festival: RBC Emerging Canadian Artist Award (2024) – Mr Rankin
+Calgary International Film Festival: Emerging Canadian Artist Award (2024) – Rankin

-Film Club's The Lost Weekend: Lost Weekend Award – Avant Robot Award (2024) – Mr Rankin
+Film Club's Lost Weekend: Lost Weekend Award – Avant Robot Award (2024) –Rankin

-The CAFTCAD Awards: Best Costume Design in Film – Sci-Fi/Fantasy (2025) – Negar Nemati
+The CAFTCAD Awards: Best Costume Design – Sci-Fi/Fantasy (2025) – Negar Nemati

 Piccolo Grande Cinema: Best Film – International Competition (2024) – Matthew Rankin